amazeeio/docs/drupal/drush-aliases-file.md

 }
 ```

+See https://github.com/amazeeio/drupal-setting-files for more interesting things that can be put into the `drushrc.php` file.

 ## Drush Aliases File `drush/aliases.drushrc.php`

 In order for Drush to connect to remote sites and perform synchronizations and other commands, it needs a small file that connects Drush to the amazee.io API.